fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/sort.md

 In FusionTime, you can sort data in three ways - in the ascending order, in the descending order, or using a comparator function.

-Let's take a basic example of a data table shown below:
+In this article, we will apply all the above filter operations and check the result based on the data table shown below:

 Order Date | Country | Sales | Quantity | Shipping Cost
 ---|---|---|---|---